berttejeda/bert.docs.ansible/README.md

-# Ansible Lab1
+# Ansible Labs

-This is an ansible learning document, neatly packaged in a self-contained .hta file.
+This repository contains a set of interactive documents for learning ansible.

+These are neatly packaged, self-contained HTML files bearing the .hta file extension, which elevats the documents to full-blown applications on the Windows platform.

-It is meant to be executed from a Windows host, but you can simply rename the file to .html for viewing.
+As such, these documents are meant to be executed from a Windows host, but you can simply rename the file to .html for viewing content on non-Windows operating systems.

+Added Bonus: With the files renamed as .html you can drop these on a web server and leverage the same level of access granted to the .hta's so long as you are accessing them via Internet Explorer (with ActiveX enabled).

+# Lab 1

+In Lab 1, you will make use of [Vagrant](https://www.vagrantup.com/) for setting up a localized lab for a hands-on ansible learning experience.

 [ansible-lab1.hta](lab1/ansible-lab1.hta)

+# Modifying/Rebuilding the Document(s)

-# Requirements
+## Requirements

+If you want to make changes to the content and rebuild the documents, you'll need to install some requirements:

 * optional:
     - **python 2.7+** (only if you plan on installing pandoc python module, i.e. `pip install pandoc`)